 The RIPE NCC is now allocating IPv4 address space from the last /8 of IPv4 address space that it holds.
 This means that IPv4 address space is now being allocated according to section 5.1 of "IPv4 Address Allocation and Assignment Policies for the RIPE NCC Service Region".
 This section states that a RIPE NCC members may receive only a /22 allocation (1,024 IPv4 addresses), even if they can justify a larger allocation.
-This /22 allocation will only be made to LIRs if they have already received an IPv6 allocation.

 The only way to ensure that the future Internet is reachable for all is to deploy IPv6 on your networks now; you have a leading and crucial role in this process.